 - Meat.
 This is just the cheesy carb to pair with Air Fryer Steak, Stuffed Pork Tenderloin, or Smothered Pork Chops.

 - Seafood.
-Hearty, meaty fish like Baked Salmon or Fish and Chips go well with hash brown casserole.
+Hearty, meaty fish like Baked Salmon or Fish and Chips go well with this casserole.

 - Breakfast Casserole.
-Like classic hash browns, you can serve hash brown casserole with savory breakfast favorites like Easy Quiche, Savory Crepes, and Vegetarian Breakfast Casserole.
+Like classic hash browns, you can serve this recipe with savory breakfast favorites like Easy Quiche, Savory Crepes, and Vegetarian Breakfast Casserole.

 Recommended Tools to Make this Recipe